meiamuwe/udacity-python-backend-dev-capstone/README.md

 │       ├── auth.py
 │       ├── commons.py
 |       └── __init_py
-├── app.py
-├── auth.py
-├── build_prod.sh
-├── models.py
-├── MovieWorld-API-Tests.postman_collection.json
-├── movieworld_db_content.sql
 ├── README.md
 ├── requirements.txt
+├── setup_database_local.sh
+├── setup_env_local.sh
+├── setup_env_prod.sh
 ├── run_local.sh
 ├── run_tests.sh
+├── build_prod.sh
-├── setup_database_local.sh
+├── MovieWorld-API-Tests.postman_collection.json
-├── setup_env_local.sh
+├── movieworld_db_and_user.sql
-└── setup_env_prod.sh
+└── movieworld_db_content.sql
 ```

 ### Key Files and Directories

-*   `app.py`: This is the heart of the application.
+*   `app/api.py`: This is the heart of the application.
 It initializes the Flask app, sets up the database connection, configures CORS, and defines all the API endpoints (routes) for movies, actors, and roles.
 It also includes the application's error handlers.

-*   `models.py`: Contains the SQLAlchemy data models (`Movie`, `Actor`, `Role`).
+*   `app/models.py`: Contains the SQLAlchemy data models (`Movie`, `Actor`, `Role`).
 This file defines the database schema and the relationships between the tables.

-*   `auth.py`: This module handles all authentication and authorization logic.
+*   `app/auth.py`: This module handles all authentication and authorization logic.
 It includes functions for verifying JWTs received from Auth0 and decorator functions (`@requires_auth`) to protect endpoints based on user permissions.

 *   `tests/`: This directory contains all the unit tests for the application.
 The tests are written using Python's `unittest` module and are designed to be run against a separate test database.